open-telemetry/opentelemetry-java-instrumentation/dd-trace/docs/opentracing-api.md

-# Opentracing API
+# OpenTracing API

 The Opentraction group offers an API to instrument your code.
 This document is a kind of a "Quick start for the" official specifications: https://github.com/opentracing/specification

-There are several concepts expose by the Opentracing API:
+There are several concepts expose by the OpenTracing API:

 * The core API used for instrumenting the code
 * The tracer implementations, in charge of generating physically the traces.
 For instance the Datadog Java Tracer generates